Efficient Autoregressive Inference for Transformer Probabilistic Models: Experiments

 \textit{Results.} We evaluate our method using data from the 15 participants of the original study, extracting two non-overlapping subsets of 400 experimental trials each (400 data points), resulting in a total of 30 datasets.
 The model trained with $\rho = \nicefrac{4}{3}$ generally achieves better (higher) LML than $\rho = 1$, aligning with the original finding that participants are remapping their auditory space to match the visual range~\citep{liu2025distilling}. \cref{fig:bav-results} shows that the LML and \(\Delta\)LML approximations obtained with our method are remarkably close to the ground-truth.
 Furthermore, our method performs on par with TNP-D-AR and outperforms all other baselines on model comparison (\cref{tab:bav-results}).
 All models except TNP-ND perform similarly on the data prediction task.
 For additional results, see \cref{appendix-additional_experiments_bav}.

-\paragraph{Small-scale tabular foundation model.} We integrate our autoregressive buffer into the TabICL foundation model architecture \citep{jingang2025tabicl}.
+\paragraph{Small-scale tabular foundation model.} We integrate our autoregressive buffer into the TabICL foundation model architecture \citep{qu2025tabicl}.
 While the original work focused on classification, we pre-train our model from scratch for regression tasks.
-We reuse TabICL's set encoder to efficiently compute feature embeddings upfront and focus modifications on the final \textit{dataset-wise in-context learning transformer}.
+We reuse TabICL's set encoder to compute feature embeddings upfront and focus modifications on the final \textit{dataset-wise in-context learning transformer}.
 Our core methodological contribution is the buffer mechanism, implemented by a structured attention mask.
-This allows the model to condition on its recent predictions by storing them in a dynamic buffer, while keeping the context cache static and avoiding costly recomputation during autoregressive inference.
-We pre-train this architecture on synthetic data from a \emph{structural causal model} (SCM) prior~\citep{hollmann2023tabpfn, jingang2025tabicl}, where each training instance is formed by partitioning datasets into distinct sets of context, buffer, and target points.
+This allows the model to condition on its recent predictions by storing them in a dynamic buffer.
+We pre-train this architecture on synthetic data from a \emph{structural causal model} (SCM) prior~\citep{hollmann2023tabpfn, qu2025tabicl}, where each training instance is formed by partitioning datasets into distinct sets of context, buffer, and target points.
 Our network size and training scale are comparable to the original TabPFN \citep{hollmann2023tabpfn}; the model is pre-trained on 10.24 million synthetic datasets containing $1$ to $10$ features and $8$ to $1024$ context points, with a buffer size of $K=32$.
 Full details are provided in~\cref{app:tabular_model}.